 The demand for highly skilled Learning Design and Performance Technology leaders continues to grow across a wide variety of settings, including business, higher education, healthcare, government, military, and K-12 education.
 Graduates from our online Ed.D. program will lead these fields with learning design, training, and performance systems.

 The Instructional Systems and Learning Technologies online master’s program offers Market Rate Tuition.
 This allows non-Florida residents (including international students) who do not qualify for the Academic Common Market the opportunity to complete the online master’s degree at a reduced tuition rate of $544/per credit hour.

 See more details about job opportunities, our alumni, and the Instructional Systems and Learning Technologies Program here.

-The GRE requirement will be waived for outstanding master’s applicants who meet ONE of the following criteria:
+The GRE requirement will be waived for outstanding master’s applicants who meet ONE of the following criteria (master’s applicants only):